Venryx/VTools/README.md

 #### Replace action curve bones
 For each curve linked with old-bone-name, relink to new-bone-name.

+#### Copy action curves for new bone
+For each selected curve, duplicate curve and link duplicate with new-bone.

 #### Create merged action from actions

 #### Retarget action from object heirarchy to armature